 Two years earlier Stevens had been arrested for armed robbery in Louisiana.

-During the robbery Stevens bided his time elsewhere to establish an alibi.
-But after the three robbers fled the scene of the robbery, they changed cars on the East Side and met Stevens at a house where Stevens and wife Orley and children had previously lived at 4921 Avenue E east of TWU.
+During the mail train robbery Stevens bided his time elsewhere to establish an alibi.
+But after the three robbers fled the scene of the robbery, they changed cars on the East Side and rendezvoused with Stevens at a house where Stevens and wife Orley and children had previously lived at 4921 Avenue E east of TWU.
 The 1930 census listed Stevens as a traveling salesman for a novelty company.

 The mail train robbery, in the depth of the Great Depression, was Stevens’s grand slam score.
 All that loot!
 But all that loot was dirty.
 So, Stevens the traveling salesman traveled to Chicago and New York City to sell his dirty money.
 He paid a fence a steep commission for clean money: $250 for each $1,000, the Star-Telegram reported.
 Upon his return to Handley, the newspaper said, Stevens “spent money like water.”